RasoulAM/constant-weight-pir/README.md

 # Constant-weight PIR

-Code for Constant-Weight Private Information Retrieval Using Constant-weight Equality Operators
+Implementation of Constant-Weight Private Information Retrieval Using Constant-weight Equality Operators

 ## Overview

-This repository contains the experimental code for Constant-weight PIR using constant-weight equality operators.
+This repository contains the experimental implementation of Constant-weight PIR using constant-weight equality operators proposed in the [paper](https://arxiv.org/abs/2202.07569).
 The following figure shows the main steps of the protocol.

 <p align="center">
   <img src="pir.png" />